eboasson/rmw_cyclonedds/CYCLONEDDS_QUALITY_DECLARATION.md

 ### Coverage [4.iii]

 There is no test coverage tracking in `CycloneDDS`.
+Automated coverage runs are being added to the CI to show coverage.

 ### Performance [4.iv]